KarateMogens/PCPPExercises/Assignment4/Exercise8/solution.md

         B: ---|q.deq(x)|------------------------->

 >Answer:
 > NO!
 Because we cannot have a combination of linerialization points where q.deq(x) happens after q.enq(x).
-Therefore, there is no possible execution does not satisfy the specification of the object (FIFO).
+Therefore, there is no possible execution that satisfies the specification of the object (FIFO).

 3. Is this execution linearizable?
 If so, provide a linearization that satisfies the standard specification of a sequential FIFO queue.
 Otherwise, explain why it is not linearizable.